mattermost/docs/source/developer/fx-guidelines.rst

 UX feedback at intermediate level or higher is highly appreciated.
 It should be encouraged and recognized as a substantial contribution to the design process.

-**Senior UX feedback:** - Constructive feedback that enlightens a design discussion, shares fact-based heuristics, helps clear blindspots and inconsistencies, and significantly improves a design, and potentially design guidelines.
+**Advanced UX feedback:** - Constructive feedback that enlightens a design discussion, shares fact-based heuristics, helps clear blindspots and inconsistencies, and significantly improves a design, and potentially design guidelines.

 Example: Noticing a design issue and influencing a change in UX guidelines to correct things system-wide.